-You may also contact the CIGIE FOIA Public Liaison at telephone number (202) 478-8265 or by sending an email to FOIASTAFF@cigie.gov.
-Additionally, you may contact the Office of Government Information Services (OGIS) at the National Archives and Records Administration to inquire about the FOIA mediation services they offer.
-The contact information for OGIS is as follows:

-Office of Government Information Services National Archives and Records Administration 8601 Adelphi Road-OGIS College Park, Maryland 20740-6001 ogis@nara.gov (202) 741-5770 (877) 684-6448 (toll free) (202) 741-5769 (facsimile)
+Government Information Services (OGIS) at the National Archives and Records Administration to inquire about the FOIA mediation services they offer.
+The contact information for OGIS is as follows: Office of Government Information Services, National Archives and Records Administration, 8601 Adelphi Road-OGIS, College Park, Maryland 20740-6001, email at ogis@nara.gov; telephone at 202-741-5770; toll free at 1-877-684-6448; or facsimile at 202-741-5769.